PavelKisliak/BitSerializer/docs/bitserializer_rapidjson.md

 find_package(bitserializer CONFIG REQUIRED)
 target_link_libraries(main PRIVATE BitSerializer::rapidjson-archive)
 ```
+#### Conan
+Add BitSerializer's recipe "bitserializer/1.10" to your "conanfile.txt".
+The dependent library **RapidJson** will be automatically installed.

 ### Implementation detail
 The JSON specification allows to store on root not just objects and arrays, but also more primitive types such as string, number and boolean.